elec548/elec548.github.io/Assignments/hw6.md

 ## Homework 8 (100 pts)

-_This problem set is due the last day of classes (12/2/2016), but can be turned in late with no penalty.
-Note that we will drop the lowest score assignment, so this is optional if you choose not to do it.
-Please turn in your work by uploading to Canvas. f you have questions, please post them on the course forum, rather than emailing the course staff.
+_This problem set is due 11/29/2018.
+Please turn in your work by uploading to Canvas.
+If you have questions, please post them on the course forum, rather than emailing the course staff.
 This will allow other students with the same question to see the response and any ensuing discussion.
-The goal of this problem set is to review clustering through the process of spike sorting action potentials data.
+The goal of this problem set is to review Kalman filtering (continuous time latent variables).
 You should submit both commented code and a write-up for this homework assignment._

-The goal of this assignment is to carry out continuous neural decoding, first just using Bayes rule and then (for extra credit) by using a _particle filter_ to account for a prior model of animal movement.
+The goal of this assignment is to carry out continuous neural decoding, first just using Bayes rule and then by using a _particle filter_ to account for a prior model of animal movement.

 1. _Review of generative models (30 pts)_
   Write down simple pseudocode for the generation of simulated data for the